raviraina/mchacks8-project/README.md

 Developed by Oliver Leiriao & Ravi Raina

 How did r/wallstreetbets discover an oportunity to trap greedy hedgefunds and realize unbelievable returns?
-By looking at a few key statistics publicly available that when combined can help get an idea of how bad a company's stock is being shorted, how long until that short position comes due, and how likely, given the current stock price's fluctuations, an individual investor can realize a quick and significant (albeit, risky) gain.
+By looking at a few key statistics publicly available that when combined, can help get an idea of how bad a company's stock is being shorted, how long until that short position comes due, and how likely, given the current stock price's fluctuations, an individual investor can realize a quick and significant (albeit, risky) gain.

 We used a Yahoo Finance API to pull stock info, React for the frontend, Flask for the backend, and Docker and AWS for deployment.